Best Black Friday deals you might have missed that are still on sale

 - A stand mixer is a kitchen essential.
 This offering is available right now for 22% off.

 - Just because Black Friday is over, it doesn’t mean the savings stop.
-Add this toaster oven to your wish list.
+This toaster oven is still available for 20% off.

 - A cozy comforter is all it takes to keep you comfortable all winter long.
 This one is on sale for 50% off.